AnickaVargova/ts_vs_fs/readme.md

 ## 4. Null pointer exceptions

 In JavaScript we have a few nullable values: `null`, `undefined`, `0`, `NaN`, `""`.
-It makes us hard to handle the runtime properly.
+It makes us hard to handle the JavaScript runtime properly.
 Thanks to TypeScript we can check the types more strictly.

 ```ts
 let pipePrint = <T>(data: T | undefined | null) => {